aonontojahan/Machine-Learning/README.md

 ## 🌱 Who is this for?

 -Students learning ML for the first time.
--Developers who want reference implementations -Enthusiasts exploring ML concepts
+-Developers who want reference implementations.
+-Enthusiasts exploring ML concepts
 ---